 The MPH portion of the DVM/MPH combined degree program consists of 5.00 credits of work, typically completed over three consecutive semesters of full-time study.
-Only the required courses listed below are necessary for this combined degree.
+Only the required courses are necessary for this combined degree.
 No elective courses are required.

 Combined DVM/MPH students will complete the Public Health Capstone course during their first MPH semester where they will reflect and present on the how their DVM training aligns with and complements the field of public health, a One Health project the student was involved with, or on their experience during a public health-related externship.

 Students will complete their practicum placement in their third semester.
 The Public Health Practicum will provide an opportunity to add function to the knowledge base achieved during the didactic portion of the program.